-If your leave was for less than 120 days and you return in the same plan year, you may enroll in the Dependent Care FSA with the same annual contribution as before your leave.
+If your leave was for less than 120 days and you return in the same plan year, your prior election would be reinstated first of the following month unless you have a qualifying status change during the leave.
 However, if you've experienced a change in status, such as adding a dependent or changing your care provider, you may choose a new contribution; see the table "Midyear Changes Allowed for the Dependent Care FSA" on page 9 for details.
 If your leave was 120 days or longer, or you return in a new plan year, you may choose a new annual contribution.